Didbar/github-issues/README.md

-# GitHub Facebook/React Issues Viewer
+# GitHub Facebook - React Issues Viewer

 A React-based application to view the issues and comments of a GitHub repository, using the GitHub GraphQL API and Apollo Client.